Karori: Public transport

 Until 31 October 2017, the full length of Karori Road was served by the Karori Park trolley bus route, which replaced the former tram service in 1954.
-For many years vehicles on this route ran as Route 12 to Courtenay Place, but are now designated as Route 2 and through-routed via the city - alternating between Miramar and Seatoun as destinations.
+For many years vehicles on this route ran as Route 12 to Courtenay Place, but are now designated as Route 2 and through-routed via the city – alternating between Miramar and Seatoun as destinations.
 The weekday seven-minute service is the most-frequent of all Wellington routes.
-Other routes serving the suburb are Route 18e which runs through Kelburn to Miramar via Massey University; Route 21 which runs up Beauchamp St and down Birdwood St, to and from Courtenay Place; peak-time Route 37 which runs the 21 route to The Terrace, then via Bowen St and Featherston St to Brandon St; peak-time Route 33 from Karori South to and from Brandon St and peak-time Route 34 which runs from Karori West to and from Brandon St - with an hourly service from Karori South just to and from Karori Mall during the day.
+Other routes serving the suburb are Route 18e which runs through Kelburn to Miramar via Massey University; Route 21 which runs up Beauchamp St and down Birdwood St, to and from Courtenay Place; peak-time Route 37 which runs the 21 route to The Terrace, then via Bowen St and Featherston St to Brandon St; peak-time Route 33 from Karori South to and from Brandon St and peak-time Route 34 which runs from Karori West to and from Brandon St – with an hourly service from Karori South just to and from Karori Mall during the day.

 Electric buses were introduced on Route 2 in August 2021.

 Education

 School enrolment zone

-Karori is within the enrolment zones for Wellington College, Wellington Girls' College, Wellington High School, St Oran's College, Karori West Normal School, and Karori Normal School.
+Karori is within the enrolment zones for St Patrick's College, Wellington, Wellington College, Wellington Girls' College, Wellington High School,Samuel Marsden, Karori West Normal School, and Karori Normal School.

 Wellington Teachers' Training College

-Stage one of purpose built faculties to hold the Wellington Teachers' Training College were complete in 1969 on the site 26-40 Donald Street.
+Stage one of purpose built faculties to hold the Wellington Teachers' Training College were complete in 1969 on the site 26–40 Donald Street.
 It has a rich history with many notable New Zealanders attended and teaching there.
 Other names include the Wellington College of Education.
 This campus was the home of Victoria University of Wellington Faculty of Education briefly with some controversy until 2016 when the Faculty moved to the Kelburn campus.
 Construction of a retirement village on the site is underway in 2020 with the company Ryman purchasing the site in 2017.